 Adopt a healthy lifestyle.
 This is important, but often not taken into consideration.
 Our skin, hair and nails revive from all the nutrients from the foods we eat.
 Healthy hair starts from within.
 Stay active.

 Learn your hair type.
-After about 3 to 6 months of using trial & error with hair products, I think this is the best time to start testing the porosity of your hair and not so much in the beginning if you're transitioning from damaged hair.
-It's best to add protein treatments & more advanced treatments once you completely know what your hair type is.
+After about 3 to 6 months of using trial and error with hair products, I think this is the best time to start testing the porosity of your hair and not so much in the beginning if you’re transitioning from damaged hair.
+It’s best to add protein treatments and more advanced treatments once you completely know what your hair type is.

 A lot of us are advised not to compare our hair with anyone else’s hair.
 Finding someone with similar hair can be helpful to use when learning new things.
 Try to find someone who’s ahead.
 It can be really motivating & make your goals seem more attainable.
 Don’t use comparisons to put yourself down.